paulin/mattpaulin/_posts/2024-03-29-Stevens-Forecaster.md

 ![Predicted Drive Time on Saturday](/assets/images/drive_time_charts/drive_time_saturday.png)
 ![Predicted Drive Time on Sunday](/assets/images/drive_time_charts/drive_time_sunday.png)

+# What stood out in this analysis?
+For one, I'm suprised as to how there is such slow down period on Monday and Tuesday in the morning.
+I had thought I would see that sort of activity on Saturday and Sunday.
+I keep reviewing my code and I'm pretty sure I got the days of the week right.
+But I'm still suspicious.

+I also can't help but to look at this and see just the range is within 5 or 10 minutes difference.
+I realize that this is a prediction built from actual data over a several month period but it still seems to make this whole project seem moot because we are not talking about that much difference.

 # What would I do next time?
 I had a lot of fun doing this analysis but I think I would do it differently in the future.